ekamperi/ekamperi.github.io/_posts/2020-21-06-perturbation-theory.md

 tags: ['mathematics', 'perturbation theory']
 ---

 I was looking at the video lectures of [Carl Bender](https://en.wikipedia.org/wiki/Carl_M._Bender) at YouTube on mathematical physics.
 What a great teacher Carl Bender is!
 The first lectures are an introduction to the perturbation theory.
-They start with a straightforward problem, where we want to find the real root of the following quintic equation:
+They start with a straightforward problem, where we are asked to find the real root of the following quintic equation:

 $$
 x^5 + x = 1
 $$

 This equation cannot be solved exactly, like the quadratic, cubic, or quartic equations.
-However, we will see how the perturbation theory allows us to solve it with arbitrarily high precision.
+However, the perturbation theory allows us to solve it with arbitrarily high precision.

 The **first step** when doing perturbation theory is to introduce the perturbation factor $$\epsilon$$ into our problem.
 This is, to some degree, an art, but the general rule to follow is this.
 We put $$\epsilon$$ into our problem in such a way, that when we set $$\epsilon = 0$$, that is when we consider the unperturbed problem, we can solve it exactly.
 For instance, if we put $$\epsilon$$ as $$x^5 + \epsilon x = 1$$, then for $$\epsilon = 0$$, we get $$x^5 = 1$$, that we can solve exactly ($$x = 1$$).